wendyverdonk93/docs/content/api/accounts/charges.md

 As a partner or primary account holder, use /charges to move funds from an affiliated account balance to your own.

 By default, charges are disabled.
-Contact your account manager to enable charges for your account.
+To enable charges for your account, email your account manager at <sales@multisafepay.com>

 ### Parameters